 9-What is a FOB (Free on Board)?

-FOB, or Free on Board , is an incoterm that specifies the responsibilities of sellers and buyers in maritime shipping.
-Under FOB, the seller is responsible for delivering the goods onto the vessel at the designated port of shipment.
-Once the goods are loaded, the risk and responsibility transfer to the buyer, who assumes all costs, including freight and insurance.
-This arrangement allows buyers to have control over shipping logistics while ensuring clarity regarding when ownership and risk are transferred during transportation.
+FOB means Free on Board, which is an incoterm used to denote the responsibilities of the seller and buyer under maritime shipping.
+As per this, under FOB, the seller is responsible for delivering goods onto the vessel at a nominated port of shipment.
+Once loading is done, the risk and responsibility shift to the buyer’s corner, after which he bears all costs, including freight and insurance.
+This structure allows purchasers control of shipping logistics, but it keeps it clear when ownership and risk are passed throughout transport.

 10-What is a CFR (Cost and Freight)?